 Thanks to a generous grant from Aroha Philanthropies, Minnesota Conservatory for the Arts (MCA) will offer 3 unique 8-week workshops for older adults ages 55+ in collaboration with the Winona Friendship Center.
-The workshops will be focused on painting, dance and a special intergenerational program in mulit-media art will welcome older adults and area youth to participate together.
+The workshops will be focused on painting, dance and a special intergenerational program in multi-media art will welcome older adults and area youth to participate together.
 These free workshops will take place April 2018- November 2018.

-The first workshop “Stories that Move” will run Wednesdays, April 4-May 23, 12:00-1:30pm at MCA.
+The first workshop “Stories that Move” will run Wednesdays, April 11-May 30, 12:00-1:30pm at MCA.
 This a movement based workshop that will guide each participant through the choreographic process.
 Each session will consist of a warm-up, community building exercises, dance composition basics and a cool down.
 Community members with and without dance backgrounds are encouraged to join us as we explore a favorite memory and bring it to life through movement.

 Vitality Arts programs inspire and enable older adults to learn, make and share the arts in ways that are novel, complex and socially engaging.
 Our work is driven by teaching artists whose creative process and understanding of older adults bring joy, connection, improved health and well-being, and a renewed sense of purpose to older adults in community and residential settings.
 MCA was selected as one of only 15 nonprofit organizations throughout Minnesota to receive a grant from Aroha Philanthropies through its new statewide initiative, “Seeding Vitality Arts MN.”